Mechitza: Separate seating in synagogue

 In some synagogues, the mechitza divided the front and back of the synagogue.
 In others it divides the left and right sides of the synagogue.
 The latter is often seen as more equal, since the women are not farther away from the service than the men.

 The women's section of the synagogue is called the Ezrat Nashim (women's courtyard) after a similar area in the Temple in Jerusalem.
 In Ashkenazic European synagogues, the women's section or annex was called the weibershul.
-Historically, the weibershul was led by a Firzogerin, a learned woman who would translate the Hebrew liturgy of the main service led by the chazzan into the vernacular.